dapr/quickstarts/tutorials/hello-kubernetes/README.md

 The first thing you need is an RBAC enabled Kubernetes cluster.
 This could be running on your machine using Minikube, or it could be a fully-fledged cluster in Azure using [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/).

-## Using Dapr Mutli-app run
+## Using Dapr Multi-app run with Dapr `dev` mode deployment

 ### Step 1 - Setup Dapr dev mode on your Kubernetes cluster

-Follow the steps below to deploy Dapr to Kubernetes.
+Follow the steps below to deploy Dapr to Kubernetes using the `--dev` flag.
 For more details, see [Deploy Dapr on a Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/).

-> Please note, any previous Dapr installations in the Kubernetes cluster need to be uninstalled first.
+  > **Note**: Any previous Dapr installations in the Kubernetes cluster need to be uninstalled first.
+You can use `dapr uninstall -k ` to remove Dapr

-> Please note, the CLI will install to the dapr-system namespace by default.
-If this namespace does not exist, the CLI will create it.
-> If you need to deploy to a different namespace, you can use `-n mynamespace`.
-> Please note, the CLI will install `dapr-dev-redis` and `dapr-dev-zipkin` in the `default` namespace.
-> Please note, the `statestore`, `pubsub` and `appconfig`  default components and configuration will be applied in the `default` Kubernetes namespace only if they do not exist.
+With the `dapr init -k --dev` command, the CLI will also install he Redis and Zipkin containers `dapr-dev-redis` and `dapr-dev-zipkin` in the `default` namespace apart from the `Dapr` control plane in `dapr-system` namespace.
+The `statestore`, `pubsub` and `appconfig`  default components and configuration are applied in the `default` Kubernetes namespace if they do not exist.
+You can use `dapr components -k` and `dapr configurations -k`to see these.

 ```bash
 dapr init -k --dev
 ```

-Expected output
+Expected output in a fresh Kubernetes cluster without Dapr installed:
 ```
 ⌛  Making the jump to hyperspace...
 ℹ️  Note: To install Dapr using Helm, see here: https://docs.dapr.io/getting-started/install-dapr-kubernetes/#install-with-helm-advanced